 Teens and young adults make up the largest number of HIV cases reported in recent years.
-Globally, UNAIDS estimates that a young woman is newly infected with HIV every minute.
+Globally, UNAIDS estimates that a young woman newly acquires HIV every minute.
 Young women account for more than six in ten young people living with HIV worldwide.
 In many countries, girls and young women have few or no privileges in the economic and social structures of their communities.
 As a result, they often have less access to HIV testing and treatment as well as to prevention measures, such as condoms and negotiating for safer sex.
 Moreover, less than a third of young women worldwide have correct and thorough knowledge about HIV.

-MSM are particularly at risk for several reasons:
+Gay and bisexual are particularly at risk for several reasons:

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.